vadymmarkov/Malibu/README.md

 `Response` object consists of `Data`, `URLRequest` and `HTTPURLResponse` properties.

-`NetworkPromise` is returned by every request method.
-It extends `Promise<Response>` by adding `URLSessionTask` that you might want to cancel when it's needed.
+`NetworkPromise` is just a `typealias` to `Promise<Response>`, which is returned by every request method.
 You may use `NetworkPromise` object to add different callbacks and build chains of tasks.
 It has a range of useful helpers, such as validations and serialization.

 ```swift
 let networkPromise = networking.request(.fetchBoards)